Chris Watts case: What we know now and what's next

 After the plea

-After Chris Watts pleaded guilty to all of the charges against him – something that prosecutors said was a two-week long discussion – his mother still wonders whether he truly committed everything he was accused of.
+After Chris Watts pleaded guilty to all of the charges against him – something that prosecutors said was a two-week long discussion – his mother told 9NEWS she still wonders whether he truly committed everything he was accused of.

 Cindy Watts told 9NEWS that his attorneys cut off contact between Chris Watts and his family, and they were never able to discuss the plea before it was finalized.